- Get Involved

 In addition to Chairmanship of Clean Up, Ian is chairman of capital C and is patron of the Central Coast Mariners Football Club, the Australasian Chapter of the International Erosion Control Association, the Sydney Agricultural, Rural and Public Land Trust, the Enviro-Finance Association of Australia, Mens Shed, the Sapphire Coast Discovery Centre in Eden NSW, Spirit Sports Leisure Group Mosman Rowers and the Sydney Flying Squadron.

-Ian is also a member of Charles Sturt University Institute for Land, Water and Society Advisory Board.
+Ian was also a member of Charles Sturt University Institute for Land, Water and Society Advisory Board.

 In 1993, Ian was made a United Nations Environment Programme (UNEP) Global 500 Laureate for leadership in the local and global environment.
 The prestigious United Nations Environment Programme Sasakawa EnvironmentPrize was awarded to Ian in 1998, while in 1999, the World Association of Girl Guides nominated him for the Building World Citizenship Award.